Anger management techniques and information about anger disorders.

 - Speaking to a close family member or friend about how angry you feel

-- Practicing relaxation techniques such as deep breathing exercises, meditation or yoga
+- Practicing relaxation and mindfulness techniques such as deep breathing exercises, meditation or yoga

 - Engaging in physical activities such as aerobics, brisk walking, running or dancing

 - Reducing your stress levels by having a massage, listening to music or reading a book